How mentoring can boost your social work career

 Give you the confidence to go for that promotion

 Bravery and confidence are two of the most important boosts that regular mentoring can bring.
 Its human nature to dream about winning a lucrative promotion, but how many of us are applying for that job role?
 From a career path perspective, the most influential thing that any mentor can do is to give you the confidence to push yourself and encourage you to apply for those dream job roles.
-Last year, we spoke to Nasheem Singh from Westminster City Council’s Children’s Services.
-In an article for Social Work News, she made an empowering statement which said:
+In an article for Social Work News, Nasheem Singh from Westminster City Council’s Children’s Services made an empowering statement which said:

 “If you are considering applying for a senior position in your profession, don’t be put off, apply, push yourself and feel confident and proud of what you have to offer, not only your years of experience but your unique and authentic self.
 Think about setting a career plan, set your goals and start downloading job descriptions for senior positions and look at what is required and have a go at applying.
 Think about requesting a coach or mentor to help self a development plan and build on your leadership skills.”